 Authors should submit an abstract (300 words), affiliation, bio-note and a short reference list to Diana Roig Sanz (dsanzr@uoc.edu) and Philip Hofeneder (philipp.hofeneder@uni-graz.at) before June 15th 2024.
-The deadline has been extended to 7 July 2024.

 All papers will be published in a top-ranked publisher, and will undergo a double-blind peer review process.
 The expected publication calendar is as follows: